 Here’s another way of saying all this.
 If phasehood is nontrivial (i.e., there are at least some maximal projections that are not phases), then ApplP looks like a heck of a good candidate for a category that has no business being phasal.
 And if that is true, then there is no way to subsume (2a–b) under phase theory, meaning that, more generally, minimality cannot be subsumed under phase theory.

 Personally, I think this is rather good news, for the following reason: from my vantage point, the theoretical “health” of minimality is much better than that of phase theory.
 That is to say, I think we understand the former way better than the latter.
-(Which is not to say that we understand minimality perfectly, of course.)
+(Which is not to say that we understand minimality perfectly, of course; only that it’s less of a mess than phase theory.)
 So the fact that phase theory cannot replace minimality is good news, since we can continue to reason about effects like (1–2) in terms of something that is relatively well understood.

 (Thanks to Patrick Niedzielski for a question that helped me think through this.)